That’s a wrap!

 All those gifts, given traditionally each year while celebrating Christmas, Hanukkah, Eid, and Kwanzaa, are usually hidden behind wrappings, ribbons, and bows that are not able to be recycled.
 That’s right!
-In Peterborough, and many other municipalities, traditional wrapping paper, plastic and foil wraps, bubble wrap, ribbons and gift bows, must all go into the garbage and are trucked off to our landfill.
+In Peterborough, and many other municipalities, plastic and foil wrapping paper, bubble wrap, ribbons, and gift bows, must all go into the garbage and are trucked off to our landfill.

 The majority of nearly half-a-million tonnes of holiday waste that goes to landfills each year is made up of discarded gift-wrapping and shopping bags.
 But, isn’t the experience of watching a loved one tear back the paper to reveal their holiday gift, all part of the fun?
 And, doesn’t everyone love the excitement of finally opening the greatly anticipated present that’s been sitting under the tree?

 Rethinking gift-wrapping does not mean you have to forgo the excitement, anticipation, and surprises.
 In fact, it’s actually an opportunity to personalize your gift, to have some fun, and be creative in the process.

 In the spirit of The Sound of Music, go simple and wrap up your gifts into brown paper packages tied up with string!
 This is likely the most recyclable option.
 Rolls of brown craft paper are available at postal outlets and many department stores.
 Personalize the paper with seasonal stamps or set the kids up with markers and paint to add some artwork to your wrappings.